vchong/validator-guide/sommelier/upgrade_v4.0.1.md

 # Sommelier v4.0.1 Upgrade

-The Upgrade is scheduled for block `3610000`.
+The upgrade is scheduled for block `3610000`.

 This guide assumes that you use cosmovisor to manage upgrades